CallMeGreg/gh-security-config/README.md

 | Secret Scanning Push Protection | Block commits with secrets | `enabled`, `disabled`, `not_set` |
 | Secret Scanning Non-Provider Patterns | Scan for [non-provider patterns](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/non-provider-patterns) | `enabled`, `disabled`, `not_set` |
 | Enforcement | Restrict setting changes at the repository level | `enforced`, `unenforced` |

-> [!NOTE]
-> Dependabot settings are only available if GitHub Connect and Dependabot are enabled in your GitHub Enterprise Server instance.
-You can confirm Dependabot availability by navigating to `Enterprise settings` --> `GitHub Connect` --> `Dependabot`.

 ## Repository Attachment Scopes